 - Any food prepared by street vendors.

-- Prepared foods that have not been refrigerated for some time, such as dairy products, eggs, poultry or any food containing meat.
+- Prepared foods that have not been refrigerated for some time, such as dairy products, eggs, poultry, or any food containing meat.

 - Unpasteurized milk products or milk, such as soft cheese.

-- Undercooked or raw eggs, seafood, poultry or meat.
+- Undercooked or raw eggs, seafood, poultry, or meat.

 - Bushmeat, which is the term given to local wild game.
-These are often animals that would not be eating in the United States, such as rodents, monkeys, bats, etc. Bushmeat is often a source of SARS or Ebola and should be avoided.
+These are often animals that would not be eaten in the United States, such as rodents, monkeys, bats, etc. Bushmeat is often a source of SARS or Ebola and should be avoided.